suhothayan/katacoda/siddhi-editor/step1.md

 Get an introduction to Siddhi Editor from the [Tooling Documentation](https://siddhi.io/en/v5.1/docs/tooling/).

-For more information of Siddhi refer the [Siddhi Documentation](https://siddhi.io/en/v5.1/docs/).
+For more information on Siddhi refer the [Siddhi Documentation](https://siddhi.io/en/v5.1/docs/).